A Taste of Asia with Paul Young

 - Saute garlic in olive oil briefly (approximately 2 minutes).

-- Turn off heat, and stir in all other ingredients.
+- Turn off the heat, and stir in all other ingredients.

 - Stir well before using.